Adapted from exercises in Michael L. Murcock's Writing Clearly and Effectively--

 Why Copyediting?

-From The Oxford Book of Royal Anecdotes comes the following adecdote excerpt:
+From The Oxford Book of Royal Anecdotes comes the following anecdote excerpt:

 "GEORGE III ON PROOF-READING